-The Fort Myer Fitness Center, Bldg.
-414, is open Monday-Friday from 5 a.m. to 8 p.m., and Saturday, Sunday and holidays from 8 a.m. to 4p.m.
-The Fort Myer Fitness Center offers a modern, fully-equipped and professionally staffed fitness facility for the use of the military community, offering numerous classes and programs.
-For more information, call 703-696-7867 and visit www.jbmhhmwr.com.
+The Fort Myer Physical Fitness Center, Bldg.
+414, is open Monday-Friday from 5 a.m. to 8 p.m., and Saturday, Sunday and holidays from 7 a.m. to 3p.m.
+The Fort Myer PFC offers a modern, fully-equipped and professionally staffed fitness facility for the use of the military community, offering classes programs, services and sports competitions.
+For more information, call 703-696-7868/7865/7864.